ArkDevelopmentLabs/.github/profile/README.md

-# Ark Development Lab (ADL)
+# ArkDevelopmentLab (ADL)

-Ark Development Lab (ADL) is an independent research and engineering organization focused on advanced artificial intelligence, generative model development, and large-scale dataset creation.
+ArkDevelopmentLab (ADL) is an independent research and engineering organization focused on advanced artificial intelligence, generative model development, and large-scale dataset creation.
 We design and build open technologies that accelerate progress in multimodal AI, computer vision, diffusion models, and automated systems.

 Our mission is to enable accessible, high-quality resources for the global AI community through open research, transparent development, and high-impact engineering.